Frequently Asked Questions

 The ISI is responsible for the inspection of Independent schools which are in membership of the Associations of the Independent Schools Council (ISC).
 Independent Schools which are not members of the ISC can be assessed by Ofsted or a number of other accredited bodies.

-What are the best Private Schools in Wimbledon?
+What are the best Private Schools in London?

 The 'Best' for one child and one family will not always be the best for your child, and your family.
-Wimbledon is fortunate to have a superb selection of some of the finest Private Schools in London and choosing between them is something that Ingle Education guides parents through.
+London is fortunate to have a superb selection of some of the finest Private Schools in the UK and choosing between them is something that Ingle Education guides parents through.

 When do children in the UK Start Primary School?